ottotsuma/Melvor-Classes-Species/README.md

 To unlock additional modifiers, once the respective mastery level has been attained, you can choose to unlock a modifier mastery.

-Modifiers can be unlocked in any order once the mastery level has been attained, but once a mastery modifier has been unlocked the cost to Master the shout is increased.
+Modifiers can be unlocked in any order once the mastery level has been attained, but once a mastery modifier has been unlocked the cost to Master the you is increased.

 The cost to unlock a modifier is as follows